WordPress is Free

 WordPress has Built-In User Management System

 WordPress also has its own user management system.
 Through the user management system, you can create different users and give them different access privileges.
 You are able to set up a hierarchy of users and specify what each user is allowed to do.
 For example, you can set certain users to be able to comment only, or write blog posts and articles, or review others’ blog posts and articles and so on.
 Each user can also create his own profile including his own specific avatar.
-You can also monitor user activity with our WordPress security plugin WP Audit Log.
+You can also monitor user activity with our WordPress security plugin WP Activity Log.

 WordPress is a Flexible and Customisable Content Management Software